 The complexities of applying for and qualifying for financial aid are inevitable.
-With a 529 plan, you can’t just research the tax and timing issues, you need to consider the advantages and drawbacks of different strategies when it comes to financial assistance.
+With a 529 plan, you need to consider the advantages and drawbacks of different strategies when it comes to qualifying for financial assistance.
 Focus on these three issues:

-A college will look closely at the amount of assets that are in your children’s names when they apply for financial aid.
-Children are expected to contribute up to 20% of money held in their names to help offset the cost of their college tuition bills.
-Parents, on the other hand, are only expected to contribute 6% of their assets towards the cost of college.
-While this might sound backward for some families, these are the percentages that college financial aid offices use when determining the amount of aid to award a student each year.
+A college will look closely at the amount of assets that are in your child’s name when they apply for financial aid.
+Children are expected to contribute up to 20% of the money held in their names to help offset the cost of their college tuition bills.
+Parents, on the other hand, are only expected to contribute 6% of their assets toward the cost of college.
+Although this might sound backward for some families, these are the figures college financial aid offices use when determining the amount of aid to award a student each year.

-If a grandparent (i.e. your parent) opens a 529 plan with the grandchild (i.e. your child) as a beneficiary, then the distributions from that plan are considered part of the student’s income by the financial aid formula.
-Therefore, your child will face penalties that of course your parents didn’t intend.
-Instead, if your parents pass assets to you, then your kids can reap the benefits of their help without losing out on financial aid.
-Grandparents can pass on this money through the annual gift tax exemption of $13,000.
+If a grandparent opens a 529 plan with a grandchild as the beneficiary, then distributions from the plan are considered part of the student’s income by the financial aid formula.
+Instead, ask the grandparents to pass the money on to you so that you can contribute it to a 529 plan.
+This allows your kids to reap the benefits of their grandparents’ generosity without losing out on financial aid.

 For 2019 and 2020, grandparents can gift up to $15,000 per year, per person through the annual gift tax exemption.